yantrab/nest-client-generator/README.md

 ```

-To using the same path for your models, add it to paths in tsconfig:
+To using the same path for your models, add it to tsconfig:
 ```
         "baseUrl": "./src",
         "paths": {